MichaelTolchinsky/de-stock-data/README.md

 - Python 3.x
 - Requests library for HTTP requests
-- SQLite database for data storage (will move to postgres/mongo container)
+- PostgreSQL database for data storage
 - Apache Airflow for task scheduling and orchestration